What is Dermatomyositis?

 Some blood tests may provide helpful information that suggests a diagnosis, but the results may not be specific - meaning they may be associated with a variety of autoimmune disorders.
 For example, some people with this condition may have an elevated level of something.
 ESR measures the rate at which red blood cells (erythrocytes) settle to the bottom of a test tube.
 Because erythrocytes tend to cluster together and thus settle more quickly when inflammation is present, an elevated ESR is an nonspecific indicator of inflammation.
 Inflammation.
 In some people, testing may also show certain antinuclear antibodies (ANAs) which are "self-antibodies" (autoantibodies) that react with antigens in the nucleus of cells.
 A number of specific autoantibodies or myositis-specific antibodies have been identified.
 Some people with inflammatory muscle diseases, such as dermatomyositis and polymyositis, may have anti-Jo-1 antibodies.
 This can help classify the disease in certain cases.

-Sometimes additional tests may be recommended to help identify or characterise certain abnormalities associated with the disorder.
+Sometimes additional tests may be recommended to help identify or characterize certain abnormalities associated with the disorder.
 For example, x-rays may reveal calcifications in soft tissues.
 Stool samples may be collected to detect blood, which could indicate a medical condition.
 The symptoms described might suggest a gastrointestinal or pulmonary problem.
-A lung function test may also be performed to assess for involvement in the lungs.
+A lung function test may also be performed to assess involvement in the lungs.

 When examining adults for dermatomyositis, the possibility of an underlying malignancy should be considered.
 This includes a basic physical examination, including breast gynecologic and/or rectal examination screening.
 Blood testing may be done to look for abnormalities in urine.
 Women may have x-rays of their breasts, as well as other tests, in order to determine if they have cancer.
 They will also need to have follow-up testing to make sure the cancer has not spread.